Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 5. Product launch focused on the ML algorithm only.

-6. Optmizing ML model for wrong thing.
+6. Optmizing ML model for wrong things.

 7. Is the ML algorithm really improving things in the real world.